transdigiware/blockchain/howto/ibp-console-join-network.md

 After you deploy the CA, you will use it when you create your organization MSP, register users, and to create your entry point to a network, the **peer**.

 Advanced users may already have their own CA, and not want to create a new CA in the console.
 If your existing CA can issue certificates in `X.509` format, you can use certificates from your own third-party CA instead of creating new certificates here.
 The CA should sign using ECDSA and the defaults should be set to use P256 curve.
-See this topic on [Using a third-party CA with your peer or ordering service](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-identities) for more information.
+See this topic on [Using a third-party CA with your peer or ordering service](/docs/services/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-third-party-ca) for more information.

 ### Associating the CA admin identity
 {: #ibp-console-join-network-ca-admin}

 Each CA is created with a CA admin identity.
 You can use the admin to register new users with your CA and generate certificates.
 Before you can use the console to operate your CA, you need to generate the CA admin identity and add the identity into your console Wallet.

 Depending on your cluster type, deployment of the CA can take up to ten minutes.
 When the CA is first deployed (or when the CA is otherwise unavailable), the box in the tile for the CA will be grey box.
 When the CA has successfully deployed and is running, this box will be green, indicating that it is "Running" and can be operated from the console.
 Before proceeding with the steps below, you must wait until the CA status is "Running".
+If the grey box stops blinking, you can try reloading the page in your browser to refresh the status.
 {:important}

 Once the CA is running, as indicated by the green box in the tile, complete the following steps: